drewm27/speakerrankings/insane-size-pages/JBL+Partybox+Ultimate.md

 layout: page
 title: JBL Partybox Ultimate Specifications and Review
 cover-img: "/assets/img/homeimage.jpg"
+share-description: "The JBL Partybox Ultimate ranks #1 out of 9 total Large Party Size Portable Bluetooth Speakers.
+Find all the specifications and reviews in one place
 ---

 The JBL Partybox Ultimate ranks #1 out of 9 total [Large Party Size Portable Bluetooth Speakers](/insane-size/).
 See [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference) for all the top speaker suggestions.